Most of our workshops

 Teaching Writing for Test Takers

-prompt and persuasive writing topics.
-This skill-based workshop
+their own picture prompt and persuasive writing topics.
+This

-will also share useful techniques to help students generate
+skill-based workshop will also share useful techniques to help

-multiple ideas for writing essays and other standardized test
+students generate multiple ideas for writing essays and other

-polishing essays and a pain-free grammar blitz.
-Well, almost
+editing and polishing essays and a pain-free grammar blitz.

 Back to top